okabsd/rubyisms/docs/numbers/README.md

 -- Returns PI if negative, `0` otherwise.

 - `#ceil`
--- Reuturn the largest integer greater than or equal to *self*.
+-- Returns the largest integer greater than or equal to *self*.

 - `#even`
 -- Returns `true` if number is even, `false` otherwise.